fedefary/signer/README.md

 If the signature verification process completes succesfully, the http request will be handled by the server otherwise the client will receive a 401 UNAUTHORIZED response message.
 Every rest API annotated with *@Signed* annotation will be secured and will require a signed request.

-*Obviously the two annotations will trigger the verification process only for the request that contain a body to sign.
+*Obviously the two annotations will trigger the verification process only for the request that contain a body or a parameters to sign.
-Putting the annotations on top of a method that accept requests without body will have no effect.*
+If you mark as @Sign a method that make an http call to a @Signed method without body or parameters will cause a 401 UNAUTHORIZED error*

 The library uses the Java Mac class provided by the JDK to make the symmetric signature.
 See the official Oracle documentation linked below for more details.